awsdocs/emp-user-guide/doc_source/emp-iis-packaging.md

 1. **Web application migration** — Migrate the web application configuration from the legacy version of the IIS\-based application on an unsupported Windows Server version to a modern version of IIS on a supported Windows Server version\.

-1. **Standard or reverse packaging \(optional\)** — This option applies only when application dependencies are identified during discovery\.
-Follow either the [standard](emp-getting-started-packaging-media.md) or [reverse](emp-getting-started-packaging-no-media.md) packaging process to capture the application dependencies in an EMP package and link them to the migrated IIS\-based web application running on a modern Windows Server version\.
+1. **Standard or guided reverse packaging \(optional\)** — This option applies only when application dependencies are identified during discovery\.
+Follow either the [standard](emp-getting-started-packaging-media.md) or [guided reverse](emp-getting-started-packaging-guided-reverse.md) packaging process to capture the application dependencies in an EMP package and link them to the migrated IIS\-based web application running on a modern Windows Server version\.

 ### Stage 1: Migrate your web application configuration<a name="emp-iis-packaging-migrate-config"></a>